 We intend to have a balance of relatively known and relatively new writers.
 Don’t be reluctant to submit stories just because you aren’t a famous writer – if you have an original idea and style, submitting to Amazing Stories could be your first step to becoming one.

 We are happy to consider stories with a strong point of view, especially in light of the fact that one of the strengths of science fiction is its exploration of how science and technology can change interpersonal relationships and politics.
 However, we do not want stories that are basically political screeds or other kinds of preaching.
-Point of view needs to arise naturally out of the workings of the plot and the interactions of the characters.
+The point of view needs to arise naturally out of the workings of the plot and the interactions of the characters.

 We will not reject stories solely because of “adult” content.
 Keep in mind, however, that such content is not in keeping with our optimistic approach, which will make stories with graphic content (of a sexual or violent nature) a hard sell.